Racial Discrimination At Ukraine-Poland Border Prompts Civil Rights Lawyers To File Complaint At The United Nations

 Experts have identified the leading cause of discrimination as racism.
-Some of the black residents reported being told things like; “you have to pay for this because you are foreign.”
+Some of the black residents reported being told things like; “you have to pay for this [service] because you are foreign.”
 Border officers have gone as far as shooting at them when they attempted to cross the border.
 Luckily, no casualties have been reported as a result yet.

 The complaint raised by the attorneys

 The coalition formed by these lawyers is appealing to the United Nations to give focus on the issue.
 In a virtual webinar that was held on 2nd March, the team announced their appeal to the UN via the High Commissioner for Human Rights office.

 The call is for the UN to cultivate a peaceful end to the hostilities black people are facing at the various borders in Ukraine and Poland.
 The coalition feels that racial discrimination happening to Africans violates human rights.
 They will not stop until the civilians have evacuated the active war zones.